Traffic Tickets in MassachusettsInstant Massachusetts Driving Record

 If you lost a criminal citation, contact the appropriate MA district court.
 Remember, you only have 4 days to respond before a bench warrant for your arrest is issued.

-If you hold a commercial driver's license (CDL) and received a Massachusetts traffic ticket, you are required by law to notify your employer.
+If you hold a commercial driver's license (CDL) and are convicted of a traffic violation in Massachusetts or out of state , you are required by law to notify your employer.
 Visit the Federal Motor Carrier Safety Administration (FMCSA) website for more information.

 Be aware that as a commercial driver, some violations may result in harsher penalties, including a CDL suspension.